Exploration and Incentives in Reinforcement Learning: Proofs for the Probabilistic MDP Setting

-Next, we turn to the proof of the main lemma.
+Note that these events inside the indicator are all disjoint, and their union is precisely the event that $\{\exists h: (\bmx_h,\bma_h,h) \in \calU\}$, which is precisely $\Evisitnol$. \\ \\ {\textbf{Main result.}} Next, we turn to the proof of the main lemma, we begin by establishing the special case of Markovian policies.
 Since we consider a fixed policy $\pi$ for both models $\model,\modst$, for simplicity, we may assume that $\model,\modst$ are Markov reward processes (i.e. $A = 1$, and thus no policy), suppressing dependences on $\pi$ and $a$.
 For convenience, we remove the actions.
 For reasons that will become clear shortly, we also embed into $S+1$ states, and take the reward function $\rbar$ and set $\calU$ as

 With this setup, it suffices to show